filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-deals/verified-deals/index.md

 toc: true
 ---

-The goal of Filecoin is to be the decentralized storage network for humanity’s most important information.
-With that in mind, it is vital to onboard real and valuable data onto the network.
-Filecoin Plus (Fil+) is a social trust program that incentivizes storage providers to store that data in _verified deals_.
-A deal is _verified_ when the data owner (i.e. the client) undergoes a verification process, where a group of community _notaries_ judge the client and their particular usage of Filecoin to be useful or valuable in some way<!--TODO NOBLOCK STEF BOB how? -->.
-Notaries are responsible for asking questions to the client and conducting due diligence to build reasonable confidence in the trustworthiness of the client and their use case.
+Filecoin aims to be a decentralized storage network for humanity's essential information.
+To achieve this, it's crucial to add valuable data to the network.
+Filecoin Plus (Fil+) is a social trust program encouraging storage providers to store data in _verified deals_.
+A deal becomes _verified_ after the data owner (client) completes a verification process, where community _notaries_ assess the client's use of Filecoin to determine its relevance and value to the Filecoin mission: storing and preserving humanity's vital data.
+Notaries conduct due diligence by questioning clients and building reasonable confidence in their trustworthiness and use case.

 ## DataCap